Skip to main content

 Summary for Senior Engineers

-• Don’t trust top CPU %: High CPU % could be “stalled” waiting for memory (Cache Misses).
-Use perf stat to check IPC (Instructions Per Cycle).
+• Do not trust top CPU %: High CPU % could be “stalled” waiting for memory (Cache Misses).
+A process showing 100% CPU might be doing useful work at IPC=3, or it might be thrashing the cache at IPC=0.3.
+Use perf stat to check IPC and distinguish between the two.

-• Use ftrace to understand the “flow” of a specific kernel subsystem (e.g., the scheduler or network stack).
+• Use ftrace to understand the “flow” of a specific kernel subsystem.
+It is the fastest way to learn what the scheduler, VFS, or network stack actually does without reading thousands of lines of source code.

-• Off-CPU Analysis: Performance is not just about what the CPU is doing, but what it’s waiting for (I/O, locks).
-Use eBPF to trace “off-cpu” time.
+• Off-CPU Analysis: Performance is not just about what the CPU is doing, but what it is waiting for (I/O, locks, network).
+If your process is slow but CPU utilization is low, the bottleneck is off-CPU.
+Use eBPF offcputime to trace exactly what the process is blocking on.

 Next: Modern I/O: io_uring & Userfaultfd